 History of the San Rafael Elks Lodge 1108

 In 1908, the San Rafael Elks Lodge was founded with the help of our sister Lodge in Petaluma.

-Since 1995, the Lodge has opened its membership to both men and women.
-Lillian Dreyer was the first female in Lodge #1108.
-She was initiated in 1996.
+Since 1995 the Lodge has opened its membership to both men and women.
+Lillian Dreyer was the first female in Lodge #1108, having been initiated in 1996.
 We now have over 525 members ranging from 21 - 97 years old, male and female.
 We are an active and vibrant Lodge with many families who help create a fun and lively atmosphere in the Lodge, and outside in the community.

 History of the Property

 John Franklin Boyd (1842-1920) formed a partnership with Seth and Dan Cook and opened the Standard Mining Company in Bodie, California, that yielded a bonanza.
 He married his partner's niece, Louise Arner, who inherited the Cook estate known as Maple Lawn in San Rafael, and another estate in Contra Costa County, now known as Mt Diablo.
 Boyd continued to accrue assets through his skilled management, and the family enjoyed a charmed life.
 The Boyds took part in community affairs and shared their time between the two estates.